anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Note:
-The way in which messages are exchanged between the registrar and backend PKI components (i.e., PKI RA or PKI CA) is out of scope of this document.
+The way in which messages are exchanged between the registrar and backend PKI components (i.e., RA or CA) is out of scope of this document.
 Due to the general independence of CMP of message transfer, it can be freely chosen according to the needs of the application scenario (e.g., using HTTP), while security considerations apply, see {{sec-consider}}, and